rubensz/hypotermi/README.md

 * :black_nib: [Pilot](https://www.jetpens.com/Pilot-Metropolitan-Fountain-Pens/ct/1706) - First draft was written with a pen (yes, an actual pen that you hold in your hand!).
 * :computer: [Fountain Syntax](https://fountain.io/syntax) - Plain text markup language for screenplays.
 * :computer: [Atom](https://atom.io/) - Atom is a free and open-source text and source code editor.
-* :computer: [Fountain.vim](https://atom.io/packages/fountain) - Fountain package for Atom with syntax highlighting and utilities.
+* :computer: [Fountain Package](https://atom.io/packages/fountain) - Fountain plugin for Atom with syntax highlighting and utilities.

 ### License